 Conferences canceled.
 Movie theaters shuttered.
-Temperature checks at work - it’s obvious that these are unprecedented times.
-Companies are racing to accommodate and anticipate new consumer needs and current realities.
+Temperature checks at work - it’s obvious these are unprecedented times.
+Companies are racing to accommodate and anticipate new consumer needs and a new reality.
 The United States Food and Drug Administration (FDA) is no different.
 In light of the pandemic and shifting safety concerns, the FDA has issued three temporary policies to guide companies.

 1 - Temporary Policy Regarding Accredited Third-Party Certification Program Onsite Observation and Certificate Duration Requirements During the COVID-19 Public Health Emergency: This guidance provides the Accredited Third-Party Certification Program’s currently-recognized accreditation bodies (ABs) and accredited certification bodies (CBs) flexibility.
 In certain circumstances, this guidance offers flexibility around the requirement that ABs monitor the performance of CBs with onsite observations, as well as the requirement that certificates be issued for only a one-year term for those already-issued certifications granted under the Accredited Third-Party Certification Program.

 2 - Temporary Policy During the COVID-19 Public Health Emergency Regarding the Qualified Exemption from the Standards for the Growing, Harvesting, Packing, and Holding of Produce for Human Consumption: This guidance announces flexibility in the eligibility criteria for the qualified exemption from the Standards for the Growing, Harvesting, Packing, and Holding of Produce for Human Consumption (Produce Safety Rule) (21 CFR Part 112) due to disruptions to the supply chain for the duration of the COVID-19 pandemic.